There are different levels of playing table tennis.

 2).
 Master Your Grips :

-This is the first step to practical tennis training.
+This is the first step to practical table tennis training.
 In this part, you learn how to properly hold the paddle while playing.
 The proper way to hold the paddle is explained thus;

 - Your thumb needs to be on the forehand side of the paddle, facing your opponent when you’re using the forehand stroke.
 It specifically has to be on the area between the rubber and the handle.